anxkhn/azure-ai-900-exam-prep/questions.md

 For a machine learning progress, how should you split data for training and evaluation?

-1. Use features for training and labels for evaluation.
+A.  Use features for training and labels for evaluation.
-2. Randomly split the data into rows for training and rows for evaluation.
+B.  Randomly split the data into rows for training and rows for evaluation.
-3. Use labels for training and features for evaluation.
+C.  Use labels for training and features for evaluation.
-4. Randomly split the data into columns for training and columns for evaluation.
+D.  Randomly split the data into columns for training and columns for evaluation.

 **Answer(s):** B